How To Create a Trading Plan

 That’s it.

-By using a modular approach.
+By using what I call a modular approach.

 What does that mean?

 Let’s say we want to use a specific trading strategy in our plan.
-And let’s use the solid opening range breakout strategy as an example.

 What we don’t want to do is fill the plan up with the rules, trade filters, trade triggers, example screenshots etc for that strategy.
+(We want to keep things short and simple, remember)

 The trading plan needs to be simple, but we still want to go into depth and document the trading strategy in as much detail as possible.

-Nuances like when to pull the trigger on a trade, targets, stop loss areas, add points, scaling rules, sizing.
+Nuances like when to pull the trigger on a trade, targets, stop loss areas, add points, scaling rules, and sizing.

 If we don’t want to clutter up the plan what do we do?